 A Dual Agent may represent both the Tenant and Landlord if both parties grant advanced informed consent to dual agency.
 However, in such a dual agency situation, the Broker is unable to provide the full range of fiduciary duties to the Tenant and Landlord due to conflict of interest.
 By consenting to the dual agency relationship, both Tenant and Landlord waive their right to undivided loyalty.

 This relationship builds on the terms of a Dual Agent, but ultimately does not alter the fact that the acting agents cannot provide the full range of fiduciary duties to the Tenant and Landlord.
 With a Designed Sales Agent, for the purposes of negotiation, the Broker representing both parties may designate an additional Agent to represent the Tenant, and another to represent the Landlord.
 Still, the Designated Sales Agents must explain that, like the Broker under whose supervision they function, they cannot provide undivided loyalty.

 The New York State Disclosure Forms are not binding contracts, so please remember: when presented by an agent, you can refuse to sign.
 However, it is important to acknowledge receipt of the form and understand whose interest the agent represents when negotiating.

-If you are considering leasing property in New York, contact Byson to be connected with a knowledgeable agent ready to work for your best interests.
+If you are considering leasing property in New York, contact Byson to be connected with a knowledgeable real estate agent ready to work for your best interests.